maxim092001/RequestAPI/README.md

 # RequestAPI.

-RequestAPI made for RZHD.\n
+RequestAPI made for RZHD.
 Made by M@XOH production.